Looking to buy a car, get a driver’s license, or learn the local road rules? We explain everything you need to know about driving in Austria.

 - Get a European Certificate of Conformity (from the seller or the importer of the car brand)

-Hiring a car in Austria
+Renting a car in Austria

 Because Austria has such a great public transport system, many urban residents prefer to hire a car when they need it.
-As such, there are many car rental agencies in Austria, including big names like Hertz, Sixt, Europecar, and Avis.
+As such, there are many car rental agencies in Austria, including big names like Hertz, Sixt, Europcar, and Avis.
 To rent a car, you have to be at least 18 years old and have held your license for a year.
 In addition, an international license is required if you are using a foreign license.

 On average, the cost of a rental car in Austria is €50 a day.
 However, you may incur extra charges for insurance, GPS rental, or for drivers under 25 years of age.